How to Prevent Data Corruption in Windows PC

 Disk allocation.
 If your disk partition is not properly allocated, it can cause problems accessing some files.
 For instance, if your C drive has limited free space, it can prevent some system files from opening.
 That’s because large files need adequate RAM to process.

 Updating errors.
-When your system updates disturb during the installation process, it can corrupt files.
+When your system updates are disturbed during the installation process, it can corrupt files.
 This happens because system updates are not installed accurately.

 Power outage.
 Imagine you are transferring data from your USB drive, and suddenly the electricity goes off.
 This sudden power outage can corrupt your files.